The Story of Vlchek

 The V-Shield logo is based on a more complex "Coat-of-Arms" design, an example of which was published on the cover of the 1912 Vlchek catalog.

-Fig. 5 shows an example of a Vlchek "Banner" logo, a design frequently shown in catalogs but less often found on the tools themselves.
-The design consists of a large "V" with a "Vlchek" banner crossing it, with "Made in U.S.A." at the top and bottom.
+Fig. 10 shows an example of a Vlchek "Banner" logo stamped on a tool.
+In this variant the design consists of a large "V" with a "Vlchek" banner crossing it, with "Made in U.S.A." at the top and bottom.

 This example is from the Vlchek 8 Inch Combination Pliers shown in a later figure.

-One of the known exceptions are the carbon-steel wrench sets sold with a metal holder; these sets may have other brands marked on the holder, and sometimes no company marking at all on the tools.
+Earlier we said that Vlchek tools are generally easy to identify, but among the known exceptions are some carbon-steel wrench sets sold in a metal holder.
+These sets may have other brands marked on the holder, and sometimes there may be no company marking on the tools.

 The individual wrenches in the Norivell set are marked "Made in U.S.A." and "Drop Forged", but have no company or size markings.